lamraoui/sniper/README.md

 ## Help

-`sniper --help`
+Command-line options to run can be displayed with the command `sniper --help`.

+## Documentation

+See [doc/html/index.html](./doc/html/index.html) for the documentation of **SNIPER**.

 ## Experiments

+### TCAS Benchmark

+### Bekkouche Benchmark

-	# Granularity Level Experiment
+### Granularity Level Experiment

-	The script `sniper/examples/tcas_benchmark/tcas-granularity-runall.sh` can be
-	used to run SNIPER on TCAS programs with different granularity levels.
+One of the experiment we performed is the evalution of **SNIPER** on TCAS programs with different granularity levels.
+To do the experiment run the script `sniper/examples/tcas_benchmark/tcas-granularity-runall.sh` .

 ## Limitations

+The present version of **SNIPER** is rather young and needs much improvements.
+Currently, **SNIPER** can analyse programs that use a subset of ANSI-C.
-Supported: subset of ANSI-C, handeling of loops/recursion in currenlty broken, array and pointer are partially handled, global variables,
+The handeling of loops and recursion in currenlty broken and needs to be fixed.
+Global variables, arrays and pointers are partially handled.

+- Unit tests

+- Regression tests

 <a name="publications"></a>